AlmogBaku/openai-streaming/README.md

 # 🤔 What's the big deal?
 Why use this library?

 The OpenAI Streaming API is robust but challenging to navigate.
-Using the `stream=True` flag we get tokens as they are generated, instead of waiting for the entire response.
-This can create a much friendlier user experience, with the illusion of quicker response times.
+Using the `stream=True` flag, we get tokens as they are generated, instead of waiting for the entire response - this can create a much friendlier user experience with the illusion of quicker response times.
 However, this involves complex tasks like manual stream handling and response parsing, especially when using OpenAI Functions or complex outputs.

-`openai-streaming`, is a small library that simplifies this by offering a straightforward Python Generator interface for handling streaming responses.
+`openai-streaming` is a small library that simplifies this by offering a straightforward Python Generator interface for handling streaming responses.

 # 📑 Reference Documentation